dotpointer/dptools/README.md

 VirtualBox, clear machine USB devices.
 Made in Bash.

+## Other commands - aliases

+Please have a look of the commands defined as aliases in the `dp_console_setup.sh` file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your